-White House: Trump agrees with Rep. Dingell on Women’s March
+White House: Trump agrees with Dingell on march

 President Donald Trump has a “healthy respect” for free speech rights and agrees with U.S. Rep. Debbie Dingell of Michigan that many women who participated in protest marches this weekend did so for “positive reasons,” White House Press Secretary Sean Spicer said Monday.